 - 27 Employees must only accept offers of hospitality if there is a genuine need to impart information or represent the Council in the community.
 Offers to attend purely social or sporting functions must be accepted only when these are part of the life of the community or where the Council must be seen to be represented.
-They must be properly authorised by a Director or Assistant Director and recorded in the Gifts and Hospitality Register maintained for this purpose by each Directorate. - When the hospitality has to be declined those making the offer need to be courteously but firmly informed of the procedures and standards operating within the Council. - Employees must not accept significant personal gifts from contractors and outside suppliers, although they may keep insignificant items of token value such as pens, diaries, etc. for use in the office.
-Gifts such as alcohol, flowers or chocolates from members of the public should not be encouraged and if accepted must be donated to charity.
-Any offers of significant personal gifts should be notified to your Director or Assistant Director. - When receiving authorised hospitality employees need to be particularly sensitive as to its timings in relation to decisions which the Council may be taking affecting those providing the hospitality.
+They must be properly authorised by a Director or Assistant Director and recorded in the Gifts and Hospitality Register maintained for this purpose by each Directorate. - 28 When the hospitality has to be declined those making the offer need to be courteously but firmly informed of the procedures and standards operating within the Council. - 29 Employees may accept insignificant items of token value [i.e. less than £10] such as pens, diaries, chocolates and flowers.
+Gifts other than pens and diaries and similar office/stationery items [valued less than £10] must be recorded in the Gifts and Hospitality Register.